mikeryanmay/ted.workshop.github.io/QandA.md

 <br>
 **Q: If you are not showing branch lengths but just a cladogram schematic of how taxa are related, and you’re rooting with an outgroup, is the FigTree “root” okay?
 (Context: FigTree adds an arbitrary root edge when you root an phylogram, but really the root could be anywhere along the branch leading to the outgroup.)**

 The “FigTree rooting problem” is just about branch lengths (where the root is placed along the branch), so a cladogram shouldn’t be compromised.
-AS LONG AS you outgroup is monophyletic.
+AS LONG AS your outgroup is monophyletic.
 In many cases the outgroup isn't truly a clade (it might include some samples from the clade sister to the ingroup, and then some samples from the clade sister to that, for example), in which case adding that "Curse of Figtree" root will result in an incorrect topology.

 **Q: Do you have examples of uncorrelated clock models?
 Organisms?
 (Context: discussing the relative realism of autocorrelated and uncorrelated relaxed molecular clocks.)**